 What is electrical and electronic engineering?

-There are a wide range of topics under the heading of electrical engineering, so as well as providing you with a thorough grounding in both the academic and practical aspects, our courses enable you to specialise in a particular branch of the subject dependent upon your interests and talents.
+There are a wide range of topics under the heading of electrical engineering, so as well as providing you with a thorough grounding in both the academic and practical aspects, our programmes enable you to specialise in a particular branch of the subject depending on your interests and talents.
 One of these branches, mechatronic engineering, is a professional discipline that encompasses electrical, electronic and mechanical engineering with intelligent embedded control.

 How you are taught